blbadger/blbadger.github.io/language-representations.md

 \nabla_a O_l(a, \theta)
 $$

-expresses the information of the direction (in $a$ space) of greatest increase in $O_l(a, \theta)$ for an infinitesmal change.
+expresses the information of the direction (in $a$ space) of greatest increase in (all values of) $O_l(a, \theta)$ for an infinitesmal change.
 We can obtain the gradient of any layer's output with respect to the input by modifying a model to end with that layer before using the following method:

 ```python
 def layer_gradient(model, input_tensor):